robjacob/pad/README.md

 ## Usage

+Close all your existing browser windows

-Usage:  Run startup.sh on command line
+Run startup.sh on command line

 or just manually do: